 Meanwhile our own nation's borders were left unguarded, hundreds of thousands were admitted under fraud-addled U.N. "refugee" rackets, and settlement visas were handed out to radical imams.
 Multiculturalism advanced to the point where it is considered an offense of staggering insensitivity to mention chicken and watermelon in the same sentence, or to refer to a Mexican as "Mexican."

-Dereliction of duty In an NRO column this month I said some unkind things — along with some kind ones — about Steven Landsburg's new book The Big Questions.
-Steven is a total open-borders proponent, one of those people willing to test how many of the earth's 6.7 billion people would come and settle in the USA if there were nothing to prevent their doing so.
+Jousting with Landsburg.
+In an NRO column this month I said some unkind things — along with some kind ones — about Steven Landsburg's new book The Big Questions.
+Steven is a total open-borders proponent, one of those people willing to test how many of the earth's 6.7 billion people would come and settle in the U.S.A. if there were nothing to prevent their doing so.
 (My guess?
 Three to four billion.
 The open-borders crowd's guess?
 Try getting them to tell you.)

 Steven posted some comments on my remarks in his blog for the book.
 (Note: When a person publishes a book nowadays, he starts a blog for it.
 "Is there a WAD blog then?"
 I hear a multitude of voices cry.
 Is a bean green?)